 Preparing Your Teaching Demo for a Job Interview

 As part of the interview process for a faculty position in the U.S., you may be asked to lead a teaching demonstration.
 In this one-session workshop, we’ll discuss ways to go into your teaching demo with preparedness, confidence, and adaptability.
 This online workshop meets in Zoom on Thursday, October 17 at 8:30-10pm Gulf / 1:30-3pm Atlantic / 12:30-2pm Eastern / 11:30am-1pm Central / 10:30am-12pm Mountain / 9:30-11am Pacific.
-Cap: 50.
-Register now; at capacity and closed for registration as of Wednesday, October 2.
+Cap: 50; at capacity and closed for registration as of Wednesday, October 2.